 That’s because an unhappy customer can file a case against your online store with Etsy.
 Or they can also seek redress through legal channels, which could cost you a lot of money.

 Upon arming yourself with the price of your goods and a good brand name, the next obvious step is to open an Etsy marketplace.
-There’re two ways to do so.
+There are two ways to do so.
 The first is opening a free marketplace on Etsy.

-The other is Etsy Plus which comes at a subscription of $10 per month.
-This gives you 20 free listing credits, $5 Etsy ads credits and a few other benefits.
-For example, clients can request restocking, custom web address through Hover and advanced shop customization, among others.
+The other is Etsy Plus, which comes at a subscription of $10 per month.
+This gives you 20 free listing credits, $5 Etsy ads credits, and a few other benefits.
+For example, clients can request restocking, custom web addresses through Hover, and advanced shop customization, among others.

-The decision to go for an Etsy Standard or Etsy Plus account is your discretion.
-Both have own advantages.
-However, as a rule, most first time sellers on Etsy opt for the Etsy Standard plan while upgrading to Etsy Plus when the really need to propel the store to make massive profits.
+The decision to go for an Etsy Standard or Etsy Plus account is at your discretion.
+Both have their own advantages.
+However, as a rule, most first time sellers on Etsy opt for the Etsy Standard plan while upgrading to Etsy Plus when they really need to propel the store to make massive profits.

-There’re no set rules about what you can or cannot sell on Etsy.
-That’s because Etsy marketplaces have to comply with local laws, rules and regulations in force.
+There are no set rules about what you can or cannot sell on Etsy.
+That’s because Etsy marketplaces have to comply with local laws, rules, and regulations in force.

-Some of the bestsellers on Etsy includes home décor, personalized clothing and gifts, graphic arts and paintings, ethnic showpieces, craft kits and art sets, crochet items, antique furniture and vintage art, unique gift items and handcrafted gold, silver, platinum or costume jewelry.
+Some of the bestsellers on Etsy include home décor, personalized clothing and gifts, graphic arts and paintings, ethnic showpieces, craft kits, and art sets, crochet items, antique furniture, vintage art, unique gift items, and handcrafted gold, silver, platinum or costume jewelry.

-In compliance with American and other laws, sale of tobacco products, weed and other narcotics and psychotropic substances, Shamanic or non-traditional medicines, pictures depicting porn or vulgar nudity, liquor and books or literature deemed objectionable in any manner, explosives and fireworks aren’t allowed.
-Check the local laws for sale of such items.
+In compliance with American and other laws, the sale of tobacco products, weed, and other narcotics and psychotropic substances, Shamanic or non-traditional medicines, pictures depicting porn or vulgar nudity, liquor and books or literature deemed objectionable in any manner, explosives and fireworks aren’t allowed.
+Check the local laws for the sale of such items.

 There’re also some restrictions on promoting Multilevel Marketing (MLM) or direct marketing products from an Etsy marketplace.
 That’s because most MLM companies don’t encourage online sales.

-However, this clause is a bit ambiguous: during the Covid-19 pandemic, MLM companies were forced to allow their associates to use online marketplaces due to need for self-isolation and social distancing.
+However, this clause is a bit ambiguous.
+During the Covid-19 pandemic, MLM companies were forced to allow their associates to use online marketplaces due to the need for self-isolation and social distancing.